gasgiant/Camera-Shake/README.md

 | rotationStrength     | Strength of rotation in Z axis.|
 | duration     | Duration of the shake.|

-## More control
+### Getting more control
-If you want to have more control over your shakes, here is how you can do it.
+If you need more options, than provided by presets, you need to create an instance of some shake class and pass it into the `CameraShaker.Shake`.
+The example below is for `PerlinShake`.

 ```csharp
 using UnityEngine;
 using CameraShake;